Advertiser Disclosure

 • For first class upgrades, you can receive an upgrade as early as 24 hours from departure.

-• For Delta Comfort+ Upgrades (Delta’s version of an extra-legroom economy class seating), you can upgrade starting 24 hours from the flight.
+• You can upgrade to Delta Comfort+ Upgrades (Delta’s version of extra-legroom economy class seating) starting 24 hours before the flight.

-• You won’t receive a Comfort+ seat at the time of booking, but may be able to move into such a seat within 24 hours of the flight, which is important as these seats are more comfortable than regular economy class seats.
-Moving into one of these seats gets you additional legroom, but also allows you to continue to upgrade to the first class cabin, which has even better seats.
+• You wouldn’t receive a Comfort+ seat at the time of booking, but you may be able to move into such a seat within 24 hours of the flight.
+This is important, as these seats are more comfortable than regular economy class seats.
+Moving into one of these seats gets you additional legroom, but it also allows you to continue to upgrade to the first class cabin, which has even better seats.

 • For Clase Premier (first class) upgrades on select Aeromexico-operated flights, you can upgrade as early as 24 hours from departure.
 To be upgraded on Aeromexico, you must have your SkyMiles number in your reservation and you’ll automatically be added to the upgrade list.